terrill/YTCA/README.md

 * **channelid** - id of a single YouTube channel.
 If this parameter is passed, the specified channel will be analyzed instead of channels in the ini file.
 * **filtertype** - supported values are 'views', 'percentile', or 'count'.
 See the preceding section for details.
 * **filtervalue** - the value associated with the chosen filter type.
 See the preceding section for details.
+* **date-start** - limit results to videos published on or after this date (values must be in the form YYYY-MM-DD, e.g., 2016-01-01)
+* **date-end** - limit results to videos published on or before this date
 * **timeunit** - the unit in which "duration" values are reported.
 Supported values are 'seconds' (the default), 'minutes', or 'hours'
 * **title** - title of the report.
 Must be URL-encoded.
 For example, spaces must be replaced with plus signs (+) and other special characters must be replaced with their UTF-8 codes.
 See [W3Schools URL Encoding Reference][] for details, including a UTF-8 conversion chart.
 * **show-channel-id** - supported values are 'true' or 'false'.
 If true, a YouTube Channel ID column is included in the HTML output of summary report.
 Default is 'false'.